 106 COTTON 107 PLASTIC COATED FABRIC

-Number 106 was not too successful as the cotton was too flimsy and didn’t hold it NOT SUCCESSFUL
+Number 106 was not too successful as the cotton was too flimsy and didn’t hold any shape.
+NOT SUCCESSFUL

 Number 107 was a lot easier to cut and produced cleaner edges.
 However the placement wasn’t good.
 NOT SUCCESSFUL